IcecaveStudios/flip/README.md

 }
 ```

-Note that option-sets are immutable, and as such it is not possible to set
-options using the property notation.
-Instead, change the option-set using the
+It is not possible to set options using the property notation.
-fluent notation described above.

 ## Contact us